 Writing a Linux Debugger Part 1: Setup

-Anyone who has written more than a hello world program should have used a debugger at some point (if you haven’t, drop what you’re doing and learn how to use one).
+Debuggers are one of the most valuable tools in any developer’s kit.
 However, although these tools are in such widespread use, there aren’t a lot of resources which tell you how they work and how to write one1, especially when compared to other toolchain technologies like compilers.
 In this post series we’ll learn what makes debuggers tick and write one for debugging Linux programs.

-We’ll support the following features:
+Our debugger will support the following features:

 - Launch, halt, and continue execution